 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These products help kill germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to research, one in five people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
 Purchasing a UV light system helps to destroy these allergens and keep your home healthy.

 Dry air can inflame your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
 On the flip side, too much humidity can stimulate the growth of dust mites and microbes, intensifying your allergies.

-Help improve the quality of your family’s air with Pardee Service Experts Heating & Air Conditioning.
+Help improve the quality of your family’s air with Pardee Service Experts.
 Call us for an in-home air quality analysis and we’ll help you choose the ideal system for your home.